Azure-Samples/java-microservices-aca-lab/docs/04_lab_secrets/04_openlab_secrets_aca.md

 ## Lab Duration

-- **Estimated Time**: 60 minutes
+- **Estimated Time**: 40 minutes

-## Instructions

-During this lab, you will:

-- Create a database administrator account
-- Create service connections from the microservices to the database server
-- Update the applications to use passwordless connectivity

 {: .note }
-> The instructions provided in this exercise assume that you successfully completed the previous exercise and are using the same lab environment, including your Git Bash session with the relevant environment variables already set.
+> The instructions provided in this exercise assume that you successfully completed the previous exercise and are using the same lab environment, including your commandline session with the relevant environment variables already set.